Diseases & Conditions

 - Tight muscles in the front or back of the thigh

-During the appointment, your doctor will discuss your child's symptoms and general health.
-He or she will conduct a thorough examination of the knee to determine the cause of the pain.
+During the appointment, your child's doctor will discuss your child's symptoms and general health.
+They will conduct a thorough examination of the knee to determine the cause of the pain.
 This will include applying pressure to the tibial tubercle, which should be tender or painful for a child with Osgood-Schlatter disease.
-In addition, your doctor may also ask your child to walk, run, jump, or kneel to see if the movements bring on painful symptoms.
+In addition, the doctor may also ask your child to walk, run, jump, or kneel to see if the movements bring on painful symptoms.

-Your doctor may also order an x-ray image of your child's knee to help confirm the diagnosis or rule out any other problems.
+Your child's doctor may also order an X-ray image of your child's knee to help confirm the diagnosis or rule out any other problems.

-Your doctor may recommend additional treatment methods, including:
+Your child's doctor may recommend additional treatment methods, including: